-Overall: In 2011 in the Northern Territory, nearly three-quarters (74%) of the Indigenous population lived in the most disadvantaged areas (quintile 1); however, 3% of Indigenous Australians lived in areas of most advantage (quintile 5).
-For non-Indigenous Australians in the Northern Territory, proportions ranged from 10% in the most disadvantaged areas, to 31% in areas ranked as quintile 4, and 20% of the population lived in areas of most advantage (quintile 5).
+In 2011 in Victoria, 39% of the total Indigenous population lived in the most disadvantaged areas (quintile 1), and 5% lived in areas of most advantage (quintile 5).
+For non-Indigenous Australians in Victoria, 17% lived in the most disadvantaged areas, 19% to 23% lived in the middle 3 areas (quintiles 2-4) and 18% lived in the most advantaged areas (quintile 5).

-In 2011 nationally, 52% of Indigenous Australians lived in areas of most disadvantage (quintile 1), compared with 74% in the Northern Territory.
-The proportion living in areas of most advantage (quintile 5) was higher nationally than in the Northern Territory (5% compared with 3%).
-The proportions for the non-Indigenous population ranged from 19% in areas of most disadvantage (quintile 1) to 21% (quintile 5) (Table 2.09.2, Figure 2.09.1).
+Nationally, a higher proportion of Indigenous Australians lived in areas of most disadvantage (quintile 1) than Indigenous Australians living in Victoria (52% compared with 39%).
+The same proportion (5%) lived in areas the most advantaged areas (quintile 5).
+For non-Indigenous Australians nationally proportions ranged from 19% in quintile 1 to 21% in quintile 5 (Table 2.09.2, Figure 2.09.1).